 - 1 cup light brown sugar

-- 1/4 cup oil, such as walnut or canola
+- ¼ cup neutral oil, such as walnut or grapeseed - or applesauce

-- 1 cup grated zucchini, from about 1 small zucchini
+- 1 cup grated zucchini - from about 1 medium zucchini

-- 1 1/2 ounces chopped dark chocolate, optional Check labels to make sure chocolate is dairy-free.
+- 1 ½ ounces chopped dark chocolate, optional - make sure it's dairy-free; sub chocolate chips if desired

-- Preheat oven to 350 degrees F, and oil a 12-cup muffin pan or a 9x5 loaf pan.
+- Preheat oven to 350 degrees F, and oil a standard muffin pan or 9x5-inch loaf pan.

-- In a large bowl sift together the flour, cocoa, salt, baking powder, baking soda, cinnamon, chile, and cayenne. *If using a whole-grain flour such as spelt, sifting might separate out some of the fiber; add it to the bowl.
-Whisk to fully combine all the dry ingredients.
+- In a large bowl sift together the flour, cocoa, salt, baking powder, baking soda, and spices, if using. *If using a whole-grain flour such as spelt, sifting might separate out some of the fiber; add it to the bowl.
+Whisk to fully combine all dry ingredients.

 - In a medium bowl whisk together the sugar, milk, flax meal, vanilla, oil and vinegar.

-- Pour the wet ingredients into the dry, and stir until just combined.
+- Pour wet ingredients into dry, and stir just until combined.
 Fold in the zucchini and walnuts.
-Pour or spoon the batter into the prepared pan, and sprinkle the top(s) with chopped dark chocolate, if using.
+Scoop batter into the prepared pan, and sprinkle the top(s) with chopped dark chocolate, if using.

-- Bake muffins for 18 to 20 minutes; bake a loaf for 50 minutes to 1 hour.
+- Bake muffins for 18 to 20 minutes and a loaf for 50 minutes to 1 hour.
 The bread is done when the center is firm and a toothpick or knife inserted in the center comes out clean or with a few crumbs.
-Allow the bread to cool in the pan for about 10 minutes, then transfer to a cooling rack.
+Cool in the pan for about 10 minutes, then transfer to a cooling rack.